DerNitro/su-blog.ru/src/posts/sobiraem-tcpudp-sessii-v-linux.en.rst

 ========

-Somehow I caught sight of a script to collect all connections on the host, well, that is a good idea, we put it in a zabix, wait ...
+Somehow I caught sight of a script to collect all connections on the host, well, that is a good idea, we put it in a zabbix, wait ...
 5 minutes ...
 10 minutes ...
 No values.

 The error struck, the script could not keep within the allotted 30 seconds.